-where integration is with respect to Lebesgue measure. \end{thm} Our only hypothesis is that the measure should have positive Lyapunov exponent (positive metric entropy would imply this).
-The following corollary answers the question of Thunberg. \begin{cor} Let $g_b$ be a map from the unimodal family
+where $h_\mu$ denotes the entropy of $\mu$, so one can replace positive Lyapunov exponent by positive metric entropy in the hypotheses, if one so desires.
+Both our proof and that of \cite{MisBen:Flat} are based on showing that the density of the hypothetical acip is bounded away from zero.
+In the non-recurrent Misiurewicz setting, one then shows that the first return time to a sufficiently small critical neighbourhood is integrable if and only if (\ref{eqn:integrability}) holds.
+On the other hand, for $C^2$ unimodal maps whose periodic points are all hyperbolic repelling, if the critical point is \emph{recurrent} then the return time to a critical neighbourhood is always integrable.
+In particular, the techniques of \cite{MisBen:Flat} do not work in the recurrent general setting.

-If $\alpha \geq 1$ then no acip with positive entropy exists. \end{cor} \beginpf Were such a measure to exist, its support would contain an interval, by Theorem \ref{thm:response}, and so necessarily contains the critical point at 0.
-Now Theorem \ref{thm:response} implies that $\log|Dg_b(x)|$ is integrable with respect to Lebesgue measure.
-But $\log|Dg_b(x)| = h(x) - |x|^{-a}$, where $h$ is some function integrable with respect to Lebesgue measure.
-If $a \geq 1$ then $|x|^{-a}$ is not integrable. \eprf
+The following corollary responds to the question of Thunberg. \begin{cor} Let $g_b$ be a map from the unimodal family

-In order to prove these results, we need an extension of the non-invertible Pesin theory developed by Ledrappier in (\cite{Ledrappier:AbsCnsInterval}):
+If $\alpha \geq 1$ then no ergodic acip with positive Lyapunov exponent exists. \end{cor} \beginpf Were such a measure to exist, its support would contain an interval, by Theorem \ref{thm:response}, and so would necessarily contain the critical point at 0.
+Then Theorem \ref{thm:response} would imply that $\log|Dg_b(x)|$ is integrable with respect to Lebesgue measure.
+But $\log|Dg_b(x)| = h(x) - |x|^{-\alpha}$, where $h$ is some function integrable with respect to Lebesgue measure.
+If $\alpha \geq 1$ then $|x|^{-\alpha}$ is not integrable. \eprf